 At this point he can either:

 - Go off duty or into the sleeper for 10 hours for a full shift restart and get back all 11 of his driving hours.

 - Go off duty/into the sleeper berth for 2 hours to get back the hours from before his 8 hour sleeper birth.

 The driver decides to go with option 2, and utilizes a split sleeper berth.
 By taking 2 hours off, he is able to recover his initial 5 hours of driving time.
 Important to note is that he only recovered the driving time before the 8 hour sleeper berth.
 He now has 5 driving hours remaining in his shift, effectively meaning that his shift started at 1 PM instead of midnight.

-Split Sleeper Berth requires one period of Sleeper Berth to be at least 8 hours, and the other to be at least 2 hours.
+Split Sleeper Berth requires one period of Sleeper Berth to be at least 7 hours, and the other to be at least 2 hours, where combined they add to at least 10 hours.
 However, which comes first does not affect your ability to use a Split Sleeper Berth.